-The EASTBIO PIPS Q&A Event will be held in Dundee (Discovery Centre for Translational and Interdisciplinary Research, room 2.84, University of Dundee), on Friday 9th February 2018, 10:00-16:00.
+The EASTBIO PIPS Q&A Event will be held in Dundee (Discovery Centre for Translational and Interdisciplinary Research [CTIR], room 2.84, University of Dundee), on Friday 9th February 2018, 10:00-16:00.
 The event schedule can be found here.
-Attendance carries 10 training credit points for first-year students.

-Attendance is mandatory for first-year students, including CASE students (PIPS students can arrive after the CASE session, at 11:15 (consult the schedule, above).
+Attendance is mandatory for first-year students (and carries 10 training points for first-year students), including CASE students (PIPS students can arrive after the CASE session, at 11:15 (consult the schedule, above).
 Contact the PIPS administrator if you are unable to attend and make sure to check your training plan for your total training credit points.

 Annual Symposium (Edinburgh, 11-12 June 2018)